joshlevy89/llm_judge_debate/BASELINE_CACHE.md

 ### Cache Keys

-Results are keyed by:
+Results are keyed and validated by:
 1. **Model name** - Different models have separate cache files
 2. **Model type** - 'debater' or 'judge'
 3. **Question index** - Each question has its own cache entry (based on dataset index)
 4. **Temperature** - Ensures consistency with current settings
 5. **Dataset info** - Dataset name, subset, and split (validates cache is for correct dataset)
+6. **Option values** - The exact text of option A and option B (validates choice order hasn't changed)

 ### Cache Behavior

-**On first run** of a question:
+**On first run** of a question with specific option order:
-1. Check cache for existing result
+1. Check cache for existing result with matching option order
 2. If not found, run direct QA via API
-3. Save result to cache
+3. Save result to cache (including option A and B values)
-4. Mark as `cached: false` in CSV
+4. Mark as `cached: false` in JSONL

-**On subsequent runs** of the same question:
+**On subsequent runs** of the same question with same option order:
 1. Check cache for existing result
-2. If found and temperature matches, use cached result
+2. If found and all parameters match (temperature, options), use cached result
 3. Skip API call
-4. Mark as `cached: true` in CSV
+4. Mark as `cached: true` in JSONL

+**If option order changes:**
+1. Cache validation fails (options don't match cached values)
+2. Warning message: "Cached result has different options"
+3. Run fresh QA with new option order
+4. Save as new cache entry (overwrites previous for this question_idx)

 ### Configuration